Back to Blog

 Natural boulder waterfall cascading into pond

 The sound of moving water does something to us.
 It masks noise.
 It calms nerves.
 It draws attention and creates focus.
-Adding water to your outdoor space transforms the experience—and the possibilities extend far beyond a simple fountain.
+A good water feature also needs the practical parts solved: basin, pump, power, stone, service access, and winterization.

 The Psychology of Water